 If so, your home may be infected with toxic mold.

-While some types of mold are relatively harmless, there are certain types that can lead to a variety of health problems like the ones listed above.
-For example, allergenic molds are not too dangerous in small amounts, but if they are allowed to reproduce in a home over a period of time, they can lead to allergic and asthma-like symptoms.
+Is all mold dangerous?
+No. While some types of mold are relatively harmless, there are certain types that can lead to a variety of health problems like the ones listed above.
+For example, allergenic molds are not too dangerous in small amounts, but higher concentrations can lead to allergic and asthma-like symptoms.

-Since not all black mold is Stachybotrys Chartarum, and you cannot tell just by looking at it what type of mold it is, it is vital that homeowners call in specialists like the talented team from New England Remediation Services to perform a proper inspection of and testing of the mold.
-Our company routinely works with both homeowners and insurance companies to determine what type of mold is growing in the home.
+How do you know if it’s toxic mold?
+Not all black mold is Stachybotrys Chartarum.
+You cannot tell if it is without performing a proper inspection and mold test.
+Our company routinely works with both homeowners and insurance companies to determine what type of mold is growing in the home before remediation.